Edit

 Important

 Configure synthetic monitors to alert immediately on failures.
-These alerts should trigger manual failover if automatic failover is insufficient (for example, Front Door custom domain issues that Traffic Manager can't detect).
+These alerts should trigger manual failover if automatic failover is insufficient (for example, Azure Front Door custom domain problems that Traffic Manager can't detect).

-The following monitoring solutions are recommended for production environments:
+We recommend the following monitoring solutions for production environments:

-• Azure Monitor Workbooks: Track Traffic Manager queries, Front Door requests, Application Gateway health.
-For more information, see Workbooks overview.
+• Azure Monitor workbooks: Track Traffic Manager queries, Azure Front Door requests, and Application Gateway health.
+For more information, see the overview of workbooks.

-• Outside-in monitoring to detect global Front Door issues: Implement outside-in global synthetic monitoring solutions (such as Catchpoint or ThousandEyes) to monitor endpoints.
+• Outside-in monitoring to detect global Azure Front Door problems: Implement outside-in global synthetic monitoring solutions (such as Catchpoint or ThousandEyes) to monitor endpoints.
 Services like WebPageTest offer a free alternative that provides limited global visibility.

-• Application Insights Availability Tests: Multi-region HTTP checks.
-For more information, see Availability testing.
+• Application Insights availability tests: Use multi-region HTTP checks.
+For more information, see Application Insights availability tests.